0xmovses/slingshot-challenge/README.md

 - Then `go run main.go`
 The RPC service is now running and listening on port localhost:4040

-To run the tests run `go test -v` at the root of the project
+To run the tests, make sure the RPC service is running and in a seperate terminal run `go test -v` at the root of the project

 An example client has been written inside `/client`
 To run the client, which calls the RPC service methods navigate to `/client` and run `go run main.go`